thekolaj/Vue-Complete-Project-Setup/README.md

     - `git checkout main`: Update all your code here
     - `git push` from `main`: Update your public repo.
     - `git checkout for-turing`: Go to your turing branch
-    - `git rebase main` from `for-turing`: Get all the latest updates from main
+    - `git merge main` from `for-turing`: Get all the latest updates from main
     - `git push` from `for-turing`: Update the private review repo.